Christmas Island: Television

-Free-to-air digital television stations from Australia are broadcast in the same time zone as Perth, and are broadcast from three separate locations:
+Free-to-air digital television stations from Australia are broadcast in the same time zone as Perth and are broadcast from three separate locations:

-Cable television from Australia, Malaysia, Singapore and the United States commenced in January 2013.
+Cable television from Australia, Malaysia, Singapore, and the United States commenced in January 2013.

 Telecommunications

-Telephone services are provided by Telstra and are a part of the Australian network with the same prefix as Western Australia, South Australia and the Northern Territory (08).
-A GSM mobile telephone system on the 900 MHz band replaced the old analogue network in February 2005.
+Telephone and internet services on Christmas Island are provided by multiple operators.
+Telstra remains a major provider and integrates the island into the Australian telecommunications network, using the same prefix as Western Australia, South Australia, and the Northern Territory (08).
+In February 2005, a 900 MHz band GSM based 2G mobile telephone system replaced the old analogue network.
+In 2022, a 4,600 kilometre long, 60 terabits per second, high-capacity backhaul sole submarine cable connection between Australia and Christmas Island was implemented to replace the existing satellite based 2G mobile network with 4GX technology with enhanced mobile and data services on Christmas Island.

+CiFi, a local mobile phone and internet services provider, launched operations in 2020.
+It has established a carrier-grade 4G LTE mobile network and a fixed wireless broadband service, offering high-speed internet connectivity to both residents and visitors.

+In 2025, Google is planning sub sea cables to the Island, with an AI data centre, potentially for military use.

 Newspapers

 The Shire of Christmas Island publishes a fortnightly newsletter, The Islander.
 There are no independent newspapers.

 Postage stamps

 A postal agency was opened on the island in 1901 and sold stamps of the Strait Settlements.

-After the Japanese occupation (1942–1945), postage stamps of the British Military Administration in Malaya were in use, then stamps of Singapore.
+After the Japanese occupation (1942–1945), postage stamps of the British Military Administration in Malaya were in use, followed by stamps of Singapore.
 In 1958, the island received its own postage stamps after being put under Australian custody.
 It had a large philatelic and postal independence, managed first by the Phosphate Commission (1958–1969) and then by the island's administration (1969–1993).
 This ended on 2 March 1993 when Australia Post became the island's postal operator; Christmas Island stamps may be used in Australia and Australian stamps may be used on the island.